Rock-Hyrax sitting on rock in the grass

 Habitat

 Their habitats range from dry savannah to dense rainforest.
+They prefer to live where there are rocks and boulders to hide from predators.

 • apple icon